AntoinetteW/ent-ds-del-4-3-introduction-to-css-ds-deloitte-03192019/README.md

 [id selectors documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/ID_selectors)

-## Declare CSS Properties and Values
+## Declaring CSS Properties and Values

 Each element has a list of qualities that can be styled.
 CSS "property" names identify those qualities.
 For text styling, examples of property names include